Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Feeling caught in communication breakdowns they can’t influence

-Low morale becomes normalized — and turnover follows.
+Low morale becomes normalized.

 Remote Teams, Digital Tools, and New Communication Gaps